monster-js/monster-js/docs/router/navigation.md

 | `router:link` | Creates a link to a route. | `<a router:link="/path/to/route">Link</a>` |
 | `routerNavigate()` | Programmatically navigates to a route. | `routerNavigate('/path/to/route')` |

-Both methods provide flexible ways to navigate between routes in your Weco JS application, whether through user interaction with links or through programmatic control over navigation.
+Both methods provide flexible ways to navigate between routes in your Monster JS application, whether through user interaction with links or through programmatic control over navigation.

-This documentation covers the core techniques for managing navigation in Weco JS.
+This documentation covers the core techniques for managing navigation in Monster JS.
 With these tools, you can create both static and dynamic navigation experiences in your application.